jesdavpet/wtf/README.md

-## "wtf.js" makes reasoning about types in JavaScript less frustrating
+## "wtf.js" simplifies handling types in JavaScript.
   - *Reliably* compares types by sidestepping JavaScript's flaky `typeof` and `instanceof` operators
   - Easy to use, and extend with custom types (including non-primitive objects)
   - Free of dependencies, and *ultra lightweight* at 0.3kb minified